Frequently asked questions about CBD and our products

-A: A Full Spectrum product has all the components of the cannabis plant, including cannabinoids, terpenes and THC that is less than 0.3%.
-An Isolate contains 99% CBD and no other cannabinoids.
-A Broad Spectrum product does not contain THC but does have other cannabinoids and terpenes.
-Full Spectrum CBD products work with all of the plant’s properties and your body’s endocannabinoid system to deliver the “entourage effect”.
+A: A Whole Spectrum product has all the components of the cannabis plant, including cannabinoids, terpenes and THC that is less than 0.3%.
+CBD products work with all of the plant’s properties and your body’s endocannabinoid system to deliver the “entourage effect”.
 Whole Spectrum refers to the extraction method that consistently "pulls out" even more cannabinoids than with other methods.
 The resulting products are more powerful and bioavailable (your body uses virtually all of the product because of the extremely small particle size).

 Q: I see the word “extraction” on hemp/CBD labels and websites, but what is it?

 A: Basically, CBD, other cannabinoids and terpenes are extracted or pulled out of the trichomes in the cannabis flower’s buds.
 Common methods utilize ethanol, CO2, extremely cold temperatures or a combination of these.
 Supercritical CO2 extraction uses carbon dioxide under extreme pressure and low temperatures.
 The CO2 turns to a liquid and absorbs the plant’s oils.
 When the CO2 returns to a gas, the oil is left behind, without chlorophyll.
 A safe, potent crude oil is produced.
 The Ethanol method uses high-grade ethanol to soak hemp flowers, which are then agitated and strained.
 The residual oil is heated until only the crude oil remains but may retain gums and waxes.
 Cold Ethanol utilizes alcohol at extreme temperatures (-40 to -100 0F)!
 This increases the concentration of oil and reduces the amount of gums and waxes.
 Solventless Extraction is completed by American Extractions.
 This method uses no CO2 or ethanol, but physics instead, to create a particle size much smaller than with other extraction methods.
 The small particle size means it is more bioavailable, allowing your body to use all of your dose, much quicker and efficiently.

-Hemp Haven Farms, LLC, starts with great genetics, organically grown, CBD rich plants to harvest into biomass (flowers) which are then extracted by the Supercritical CO2 or Solvent Free processing methods.
+Hemp Haven Farms, LLC, starts with great genetics, organically grown, CBD rich plants to harvest into biomass (flowers) which are then extracted by the Solvent Free processing method.